idris-lang/Idris2/docs/source/backends/backend-cookbook.rst

 Anyone who is interested in implementing a custom back-end needs to answer the following questions:

-- Which IR should be consumed by the custom back-end?
+- Which Intermediate Representation (IR) should be consumed by the custom back-end?
 - How to represent primitive values defined by the ``Core.TT.Constant`` type?
 - How to represent Algebraic Data Types?
 - How to implement special values?
-- Association between data and type constructors.
 - How to implement primitive operations?
 - How to compile IR expressions?
 - How to compile Definitions?